 This may be a part of birth that you dread but unfortunately it is a reality for many women.

-But tearing or having an episiotomy (where a cut is made in your perineum to ease your baby's head out) is a simple and common procedure in vaginal deliveries, and having stitches are necessary to help your wound heal and close.
+Tearing or having an episiotomy (where a cut is made in your perineum to ease your baby's head out) is a simple and common procedure in vaginal deliveries, and having stitches are necessary to help your wound heal and close.

 Overdoing things can put pressure on your stitches and could make them hurt

-Clean and dry
+Keep them clean and dry

 Once the stitches are in, it's important to keep your perineum (the area between your vagina and anus) clean, so wash it at least once a day, and dry yourself by patting the area with a soft towel, from front to back.

 For example, if your perineum is painful, inflamed and swollen, there's a nasty smell or discharge, or you have a high temperature (above 37.5℃), your stitches may have become infected.
-Your midwife can advise you to see your doctor who can prescribe antibiotics.
+Your midwife can advise you to see your doctor who can prescribe you antibiotics.

 You'll probably experience some discomfort for the first week, but if it goes on for longer, seek advice from your GP.